 - Non-compliance with § 10 subsec.
 1 L-BGG

-- Websites in the old, static template (non-responsive) in OpenCms, and other OpenCms-external websites.
+- Websites existing for reasons of archiving (non-responsive) in OpenCms, and other OpenCms-external websites.

 - Disproportionate burden

 - It has not yet been possible to convert documents created before 2018-09-23 to an accessible format.

 - Subtitles or transcripts are only partially available for the videos involved.